tallcomponents/content/guide/pdfkit/annotations.md

 ## Widget

 As a special case, a widget annotation (or widget) is the visual representation of a field that provides interactive access to the field value.
 In theory, a field can have multiple widgets.
-Widgets will be discussed in more detail in <a href="forms">Forms</a>.
+Widgets will be discussed in more detail in [Forms](forms).

 ## Link